 - It’s also a smart idea to pepper some static-isometric exercises into a glute workout, along with the usual dynamic movements.

-Examples of 13 results-effective buttocks exercises – that work along all of these planes and styles – are provided for you below, including images and videos (don’t worry – the videos are super short, only seconds long).
+Examples of 13 results-effective buttocks exercises – that work along all of these planes and styles – are provided for you below, including images and short videos.